911 dispatcher who took Buffalo shooting call put on leave

 The store employee alleges the dispatcher shouted at her, asked why she was whispering — then hung up.
 The employee said she had to call her boyfriend and tell him to dial 911 and report the shooting.

-Anderson said it’s unclear who hung up on whom, and that an internal investigation began the day after the shooting.
+Anderson said it’s unclear who hung up on whom.

 A message was left with the union that represents Buffalo’s 911 dispatchers.